Skip to Content

 • being closer to support networks which are not covered by the medical, disability or other factors described above, such as counselling services for refugees, child abuse services, family support services, rehabilitation services, Home and Community Care services, cultural services or educational services (specialised schools).

-• Aboriginal or Torres Strait Islander tenants who are currently living in social housing may apply for a transfer on compassionate grounds to Return to Country.
+• Aboriginal and/or Torres Strait Islander tenants who are currently living in social housing may apply for a transfer on compassionate grounds to Return to Country.
 Locational need is demonstrated by an applicant’s kinship group residing in the requested area or the area being the traditional homeland of their tribe.

 Tenants will be asked to: